mtiger114/Annosan/README.md

-# KONAFA
+# Annosan

 ## Overview

-Konafa is a simple web application that lets users discover their "كنافة" flavor based on their birth date and month.
-It combines fun and humor with a cultural twist, offering users an entertaining way to explore different flavors.
+Annosan is a simple web application that lets users discover their "كنافة" power based on their birth date and month.
+It combines fun and humor with a cultural twist, offering users an entertaining way to explore different powers.

 ## Features

-- Users can input their birth date and month to find out their "Konafa" flavor.
+- Users can input their birth date and month to find out their "Annosan" power.
-- The application provides a list of humorous and playful "Konafa" flavors and ingredients.
+- The application provides a list of humorous and playful "Annosan" powers and ingredients.
 - Responsive design ensures compatibility with various screen sizes, from desktop to mobile devices.

 ## Getting Started